gloriabenoit/DNAnexus-GWAS/docs/input.md

 dx ls "/Bulk/Whole genome sequences"
 ```

-On DNAnexus, when a job is executed, a worker is spun up in the cloud, then the job's code and inputs are downloaded to that worker and exectued.
+On DNAnexus, when a job is executed, a worker is spun up in the cloud, then the job's code and inputs are downloaded to that worker and exectuted.
 This is the standard behavior, but inputs can also be mounted to avoid their downloading costs.

 ### PLINK2